ginstrom/paladin-novel/chapters/02_breaking-chains.md

 Pell moved like water, flowing over Greasy's prone form to snatch keys and shortsword.
 Steel flashed as he freed himself, then tossed the keys to Sim, who caught them without looking up from his quiet prayers.
 Pell tossed the short sword to Gond as he climbed past appropriating the guard's dagger for himself.

-"Jord, Wait—" Gond started, but the big man did not wait for his chain to be unlocked.
-Instead he roared and charged upward, chains trailing behind him like anchor rope.
+"Jord, *wait*—!"
+Gond bit out, but the big man was already a blur of motion, roaring as he charged upward, chains whipping behind him like anchor rope.
 Shouts erupted from above.

-"Bloody fool!"
-Gond snarled, racing after him to avoid getting pulled down by the chain connecting them.
+"Gods-damned fool!"
+Gond snarled, forced to race after him or be dragged down.

 The deck exploded into chaos.
 Guards stumbled from their dice games, fumbling for weapons.
 Gond's blade found the gap between one man's ribs before the guard could clear his scabbard.
 The man folded over, hands clutching his side as he toppled into the rail.